Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining

-We also train different networks with cosine functions for \(O = 1, 4, 8\), where fixed Gaussian noise has \(\mu = 0\) and \(\sigma = 1\), and then test them under various test settings.
-The test results are shown in Fig.~\ref{fig:all_order}.
-By comparing Fig.~\ref{fig:all_order} (a), (e), and (i), we observe that the MSE achieved by the network increases from 0.0009 to 0.0472.
-This suggests that higher-order background functions introduce greater challenges to the learning process.
-The experimental results in Fig.~\ref{fig:all_order} reveal distinct behavioral patterns across networks trained with different function orders.
-For \(O=1\) (Figs.~\ref{fig:all_order} (a)-(c)), the network predictions demonstrate strong fidelity to the training function morphology, maintaining consistent alignment even when evaluated under diverse test configurations.
-Networks trained with $O=8$ (Figs.~\ref{fig:all_order} (g)-(i)) exhibit contrasting behavior, showing preferential alignment with the test background functions in test environments rather than retaining characteristics of the training functions.
-The $O=4$ configuration (Figs.~\ref{fig:all_order} (d)-(f)) displays intermediate characteristics.
-While achieving general proximity to test functions, the predictions exhibit noticeable fluctuations - particularly evident in Fig.~\ref{fig:all_order} (d), where the trajectory reverts toward the training function pattern.
-From the first to the last row in Fig.~\ref{fig:all_order}, we observe a transition in network behavior. \textit{As the order \(O\) of the training background function increases, the network shifts from overfitting to not fitting the training function during inference.}
+We train separate networks on cosine functions of order \(O = 1, 4, 8\) with fixed Gaussian noise \(\mu = 0\) and \(\sigma = 1\) and evaluate them on various test settings.
+The results are shown in Fig.~\ref{fig:all_order}.
+Comparing the matched test cases (Fig.\ref{fig:all_order} (a), (e), and (i)), the MSE increases from 0.0009 to 0.0472 as the order increases.
+This suggests that higher-order functions are more difficult for the network to learn.
+The results reveal that the network's behavior fundamentally changes with the training function's order.
+The network trained on \(O=1\) (Figs.\ref{fig:all_order} (a)-(c)) rigidly adheres to the shape of its training function, ignoring the test data's underlying signal.
+In contrast, the network trained on the complex $O=8$ function (Figs.\ref{fig:all_order} (g)-(i)) largely ignores its training and instead fits the new test functions.
+The $O=4$ model (Figs.\ref{fig:all_order} (d)-(f)) represents a middle ground, with predictions influenced by both the training and test functions.
+This creates noticeable fluctuations, as seen in Fig.\ref{fig:all_order} (d), where the output oscillates between the two patterns.
+Overall, moving from the top to the bottom row of Fig.~\ref{fig:all_order} reveals a clear behavioral shift. \textit{As the order \(O\) of the training background function increases, the network shifts from overfitting to not fitting the training function during inference.}